Copyright © 2006-2010 Davor Ocelic

 with your login name:

-Debian packages installed during the procedure will ask us a series of questions through the so-called debconf interface.
+Packages that we will install during the complete procedure will ask us a series of questions through the so-called debconf interface.
 To configure debconf to a known state, run:

 sudo dpkg-reconfigure debconf